5 Tips For Fishing Without Bait

 Try Catching Fish Using Nets

 Another fishing method that can function without bait is using nets.
 Fishing nets are made by knotting thin threads together.
-Netting is the primary fishing technique used by commercial fishers, and it is one of the oldest fishing methods available.
+Netting is the primary fishing technique commercial fishers use, and it is one of the oldest fishing methods available.

 Some of the best netting techniques for catching fish include: